 Armed and Unarmed Security Guards

 Contrary to popular belief, not all security guards carry guns.
 When you’re looking to hire a security guard, you’ll have to consider if you need them armed or unarmed.
-This will depend on the location and type of job for the guard.
+It will depend on the location and type of job for the guard.

 Contract and Proprietary Security Guards